public speaking

 This will not give 100% understanding of the issue, but it will form an imagery that the audience can consider and use in the moment.

 For example, using a metaphor, you can easily explain to a person not from the world of science what a photon is: "Imagine that energy is a Lego constructor.
-And its smallest piece, the smallest fraction of energy, is a photon.
+And its smallest piece, the smallest fraction of energy, is a photon."

-2) Visualization
+For Visualization

 Allows you to create a concrete image of a complex issue and reflect it on slides.